Introduction

 sudo iptables -D INPUT -p tcp -m tcp --dport 22 -j ACCEPT

-List all numbered rules in the INPUT
+List all numbered rules in the INPUT chain.

 sudo iptables -L INPUT --line-numbers